duydo/duydo.github.io/content/post/effective_jpa.md

 repository.store(post);
 ```

-But it is still not safe, because the client maybe do not use `PostStatus` class.
+But it is still not safe, because the clients maybe do not use `PostStatus` class.
 So for more safe, what we need to do?
-Yes, we can force the client use `PostStatus` by declaring `PostStatus` as an `Enum` and make it dependency in `Post` class:
+Yes, we can force the clients use `PostStatus` by declaring `PostStatus` as an `Enum` and make it dependency in `Post` class:

 ### Version 2